 On 25th September 2018 in Orlando the Executive Council decided to change the names of the Youth Categories to simply reflect their ages: from Juniors, Girls, Youngster & Kids to Under 26 Open, Under 26 Women, Under 21 and Under 16.

 As stated in section 4.2 of the Eligibility Code, “players competing in Under 26 Open and Women’s events must not have achieved their 25th birthday by 31st December of the year prior to the year in which the competition is to take place.
 In the case of special events (e.g. for younger players or University events) the Supplementary Conditions of Contest shall detail the age requirements.
 Players competing in Under 21 events must not have achieved their 20th birthday by 31st December of the year prior to the year in which the competition is to take place.
 Players in Under 16 events must not have achieved their 15th birthday by 31st December of the year prior to the year in which the competition is to take place.”

 In order to participate in WBF Senior Championships and events, players must reach the age of 65** during the calendar year of the event in question.
 But see the timescale below for the implementation of this revised regulation:

 ** 19 August 2017 : The WBF Executive Council decided to raise the age requirement for Senior players to 65 over the next 8 years in accordance with the following schedule:

-- Thus from 1st January 2018, a Senior player must be aged 61 in the year of the Championship in which he is going to play
+- Thus from 1st January 2018, a Senior player must be aged 61 or older in the year of the Championship in which he is going to play

 - On 1st January 2020 this will be raised to 62 years of age